Overview

 Click View tests or go to the check’s Details to view Tusk’s generated test cases.

-You can also view the test cases in the Tusk web app by clicking View on Tusk at the bottom of the check output.
+You can also view the test cases in the Tusk web app by clicking Go to Tusk.. at the top of the check output.
 For GitLab users, this is the default view for managing Tusk’s generated tests.

 Examine test details